ikramadjissa/Yii2Immo/README.md

 The application can manage the inventory, calculate different statistics and display the property historical.

 To excute the application, you need to have :
-- Oracle 11g SGBDR
+- Oracle 11g SGBDR (import database.sql into it)
-- WampServer V2.5 or up
+- WampServer V2.5 or up (copy the whole project into www folder)
-- Navigator (google chrome, mozila or IE)
+- Navigator (google chrome, mozila or IE).
+Go to : http://localhost/yii2immo/advanced/frontend/controllers/SiteController.php

 For the authentification, you need to enter :
 - User: admin